Azure Cosmos DB for PostgreSQL limits and limitations

 Subscription vCore limits

 Azure enforces a vCore quota per subscription per region.
-There are two independently adjustable quotas: vCores for coordinator nodes, and vCores for worker nodes.
-The default quota should be more than enough to experiment with Azure Cosmos DB for PostgreSQL.
+There are three independently adjustable quotas: vCores for coordinator nodes, vCores for worker nodes, and vCores for burstable compute.
+The default quota should be more than enough to experiment with Azure Cosmos DB for PostgreSQL and run small to medium size production.
 If you do need more vCores for a region in your subscription, see how to adjust compute quotas.

 Burstable compute